findlayvaux/geck0x-blog/site/content/posts/what-is-ethereum-beginner-friendly-guide.md

 You use less of it.

-A lot of the same apps that are huge hits on Ethereum exist on [Layer 2 networks](https://geck0x.com/posts/layer-2-blockchains-explained/)as well.
+A lot of the same apps that are huge hits on Ethereum exist on [Layer 2 networks](/posts/layer-2-blockchains-explained/) as well.
 AND, Layer 2 networks develop their own ecosystems.
 A whole bunch of decentralized apps (dApps) live only on Base, or Arbitrum, or even Degen (a Layer 3 network under Base).

 ## **Why Ethereum Matters (And Why Geeks Won’t Shut Up About It)**